-Since then I’ve come to realize why good ol’ Stephen was right (and why people like the guy in the blue shirt are rarely the success stories you read about).
+Since then I’ve come to realize why good Stephen was right (and why people like the guy in the blue shirt rarely turn into the success stories you read about).

 I don’t just mean that if an idea is put out into the world then someone else will do a version of it… I mean that almost no idea is so original that no one else has thought of a version already.

-We are sold a myth that finding an original idea is everything, but that’s simply not true.
-You’ve probably had at least two ideas this year which someone else has (or will) turn into a million dollar business (or at the very least a fun, freedom granting free range business!)
+You’ve probably had at least two ideas this year which someone else has (or will) turn into a several million dollar business (or at the very least a fun, freedom granting free range business!)